segmentio/analytics-node/README.md

 **userId** (string) is the user's id **after** they are logged in.
 It's the same id as which you would recognize a signed-in user in your system.
 Note: you must provide either a `sessionId` or a `userId`.

 **traits** (object) is a dictionary with keys like “Subscription Plan” or “Age”.
-Once you record a trait, no need to send it again, so the traits argument is optional.
+You only need to record a trait once, no need to send it again.

 **timestamp** (Date) is a Date object representing when the track took place.
 It is optional.
 If this event just happened, leave it blank and we'll use the server's time.
 If you are importing data from the past, make sure you provide this argument.

 ```javascript
 analytics.identify({